JoanChege/joanchege-Portfolio---homework1-ESTDEV-/README.md

 # joanchege-Portfolio--
-This a porfolio made using HTML, CSS &amp; JavaScript
+This is a porfolio made using HTML, CSS &amp; JavaScript